andy-guttridge/tribehub_drf/testing.md

 Used URL `events/response/53`

-When authenticated as user *family2a* (user id 8), a request with the following JSON should result in a HTTP 400 error, with an error message of 'Users who are not invited to this event cannot respond.'.
+When authenticated as user *family2a* (user id 8), a request with the following JSON should result in a HTTP 400 error, with an error message of 'Users who are not invited to this event cannot respond.'

 Submitted JSON:
 ```